Ateneo–La Salle rivalry: Football (soccer)

 Football, the most popular sport in the world, was also reported to be the top sport in the Philippines from the 1920s, 1930s, and shortly after World War II.
 In terms of the total number of collegiate and high school titles in the NCAA and UAAP combined La Salle leads Ateneo 67–19.

-La Salle has the most number of collegiate championships in NCAA history with 21 versus Ateneo with 6.
+La Salle has the most number of collegiate championships in NCAA history with 21 versus Ateneo with six.
 The De La Salle Green Booters were 9-peat champions from 1932 through 1940.
-In the UAAP, La Salle also leads with a combined 15 titles, made up of 4 men's titles and 11 women's titles, versus Ateneo's 8 men's titles.
+In the UAAP, La Salle also leads with a combined 15 titles, made up of four men's titles and 11 women's titles, versus Ateneo's eight men's titles.
 The Green Booters were back-to-back champions in UAAP Seasons 59 and 60, while the Lady Booters were 4-peat champions in UAAP Seasons 65 to 68, and 3-peat champions in UAAP Seasons 79 to 81.
 The Ateneo Lady Eagles have yet to win a title, while the Blue Eagles were 3-peat champions in UAAP Seasons 66 to 68, and won its most recent title in UAAP Season 81.

-In the NCAA juniors division, La Salle has 30 titles versus Ateneo's 3 titles.
+In the NCAA juniors division, La Salle has 30 titles versus Ateneo's three titles.
 The De La Salle Junior Archers were twice 5-peat champions from 1937 through 1941 and 1971 through 1976.
-In the UAAP, the Ateneo Blue Eaglets have 2 titles while the De La Salle Junior Archers have 1 title.
+In the UAAP, the Ateneo Blue Eaglets have two championships while the De La Salle Junior Archers have one title.
 In the inaugural UAAP Juniors Football Championship in 2007–08, De La Salle Zobel won the demonstration championship.
 Ateneo won the demonstration championship the following year.
 In 2009–10, Ateneo won the first official UAAP Juniors Football Championship.

-For the De La Salle Zobel boys' football team, they have maintained 5 years of high school football championships in the RIFA cup 1 and 2 where Ateneo was not successful in winning any match against De La Salle Zobel which totaled 9 championship titles from 2001 to 2005.
-From 2001 to 2005, De La Salle Zobel were RIFA 1 and 2 champions 9 times, most of them back to back champions in every year.
-The only loss De La Salle Zobel encountered was a loss to Xavier high school during the RIFA 2 championship in 2004.